BerserkingIdiot/flatland_quick_start_ros2/README.md

 ### Flatland Setup

-First, clone the flatland repository into the _src_ folder of your workspace and check out the ros2-plugins-port-broken branch.
+First, clone the flatland repository into the _src_ folder of your workspace, check out the ros2-plugins-port-broken branch and install its dependencies (you may have to install LUA separately if you don't already have it).
 Then, from within your workspace, build the package with _colcon build_ (and source install/setup.bash), and launch the default server to test whether everything is working.
 You can do this process with the following commands:

 ```
 cd src/